-About Art and Design in Hong Kong
+About Art in Hong Kong

 Hong Kong is a city of commerce.
 The galleries here cater more to those who buy art as an investment rather than to enjoy in their living rooms.
 Step into a number of international galleries here from the Opera Gallery to the Gagosian and you will usually find a Warhol or a Banksy hidden in the backroom ready to impress a high credit buyer.